Nurse Informaticist: Career, Education & Salary

 There are several certifications available for nursing informatics professionals.
 Nursing informatics certifications provide a recognized standard of competence in nursing informatics and can enhance career opportunities, demonstrate proficiency, and validate expertise in the field.

-One widely recognized certification is the Informatics Nursing Certification (RN-BC®) offered by the American Nurses Credentialing Center (ANCC).
+One widely recognized certification is the Informatics Nursing Certification (NI-BC®) offered by the American Nurses Credentialing Center (ANCC).
 This certification is a competency-based examination that validates the knowledge and skills of informatics nurses.

 • Scope: Active RNs